targetsmart-devops/cloudchain/README.md

 * tablename
 * keyalias

-Reasonable defaults are mentioned in the configuration section above, but the `keyalias` must be unique.
+These variables can be set in the code directly, or imported from the config file by calling `cloudchain.read_configfile()`.

 After importing, cloudchain can be called on to encrypt and decrypt secrets: